bdunko/Charon-s-Obol/notes/Obol/Planning.md

 		- [ ] Update patron powers and add passives to tooltips.
 			- [ ] **Aphrodite**
-				- [ ] Passive - If you would ever die, destroy this token and heal 100 life.
+				- [ ] Passive - Before the first toss of each round, Bless half of your coins.
 			- [ ] **Dionysus**
 				- [ ] Active (3 charges) - Random behavior. (ie Dionysus does a variety of 'smart' beneficial things to your board, but you don't have precise control over what he does.)
 				- [ ] Passive - Whenever you gain a new coin, Bless it.